Best Petrol Strimmers Reviewed

 The hedge trimmer sits at the end of 390mm long holder that is made of good quality materials like the rest of this product.
 The blades are spaced 19mm apart and it can cut branches up to 5mm in diameter.
 The working angle can quickly be adjusted by hand from 90-270 degrees and when used with the extension pole that comes with this set, has a huge reach of 320cm.

 The durable chainsaw/pruner has a useable cutting length of 250mm and, like the other attachments, weighs around 8 kilograms.
 Again, the quality of the materials used and the workmanship is top notch and really inspires confidence that this product is going to last you a long time.
 The only thing I don’t like about the chainsaw is that it has to be used on the end of the pole and can’t be detached and used close range.
 This leaves me worrying about balance issues when using the chainsaw but it still works fine due to the huge power output so you get a really clean cut.

 The quick connectors used instead of standard screw are large knobs that are much easier to use and really help to speed up assembly and also any adjustments or attachment changes you want to make.
 They are made of plastic, but it is heavy duty plastic and won’t be falling apart anytime soon.

 The harness that comes with this package is a double shoulder type with quick release coupling.
 The padding is very comfortable and there is a stomach pad for extra protection and comfort.
 The harness works well to spread out the weight of the strimmer evenly.

-The manufacturer’s are very confident in the quality of their product and have offered a 1 year warranty.
+The manufacturer’s are very confident in the quality of their product and have offered a 1 year no quibble warranty.

 - Excellent build quality